 Immature programs have traditionally relied on questionnaires and spreadsheets to assess and track third-party risk.
 These manual tools are sufficient if the organization is starting out.
 However, as it expands and adds more suppliers, security leaders should consider adding purpose-built TPRM technology and automation tools to manage a successful program at scale.

 For instance, using Bitsight Vendor Risk Management (VRM) as part of a comprehensive third-party cyber risk management program, security professionals can immediately and automatically expose third-party cyber risk during the onboarding process.
 Then, instead of wasting time doing long, full-blown assessments on every vendor, they can allocate resources to critical vendors that require greater due diligence for risk identification.
 Throughout the vendor lifecycle, Bitsight VRM enables you to evaluate vendors with speed and confidence with automated workflows, pre-populated vendor profiles and objective data and insights.

 5. Continuously monitor vendors

 Cyberspace is constantly evolving, as is third-party risk.
 It’s important, therefore, that an organization’s security assessments go beyond point-in-time snapshots.

-Once the onboarding stage is complete, companies can use BitSight Security Ratings to continuously monitor for any shifts or changes in their vendors’ security posture and receive alerts when these ratings drop below previously agreed-upon risk thresholds.
-Using BitSight, they can also gain a strategic view of risk across their vendor portfolio to prioritize urgent third-party risk issues from non-urgent ones easily.
+Once the vendor onboarding stage is complete, companies can use Bitsight Security Ratings to continuously monitor for any shifts or changes in their vendors’ security posture and receive alerts when these ratings drop below previously agreed-upon risk thresholds.
+If the alerts are critical, companies can then use Bitsight VRM to follow-up with the vendor to conduct further assessments and mitigate the identified risk.

 Move beyond a checkbox approach to third party risk management